DeepScholar-Bench: A Live Benchmark and Automated Evaluation for Generative Research Synthesis: The Dataset

 \subsection{Dataset Description and Statistics}

-We now briefly summarize the dataset we use in our evaluation in Section~\ref{sec:results} which represents an instantiation of our automated data collection pipeline.
-Our datasets take ArXiv papers with a publication date between April and June, following the April 5th, 2025 release date of the Llama-4 models~\cite{noauthor_llama_2025}, the main open-source model we benchmark in our evaluation.
-Our dataset consist of papers scraped from a diverse set of 18 disticnt ArXiv domains, including, cs.AI, cs.CV, cs.DB, cs.LG, cs.AR, cs.CG, cs.DC, cs.DS, cs.IR.
-To control for quality, we filter out papers not accepted at a conference, and we additionally exclude papers with related works sections longer than 1,000 words.
-Our final dataset instantiation includes 63 ArXiv papers, each providing a single query and expert-written exemplar for our benchmark.
-We make our scripts available to allow others to configure different datasets, and we plan to update our dataset to provide a continual evaluation with recent queries.
+The dataset instantiation, \currentdataset used in our evaluation (Section~\ref{sec:results}) configures a publication date range between April and June 2025, following the April 5th, 2025 release date of Llama-4 models~\citep{noauthor_llama_2025}, the main open-source model we benchmark.
+This instantiation scrapes papers from a diverse set of 18 distinct ArXiv domains---including, cs.IR, cs.CV, cs.AI, cs.CL, cs.LG, cs.DC, cs.DB, cs.AR, cs.SD, cs.CR, cs.ET, cs.GR, cs.PL, cs.SY, cs.OS, cs.PF, cs.SE, cs.MM--- and selects papers marked as accepted at a conference.
+We additionally exclude papers with related works sections longer than 1,000 words to control for cost.
+Our final dataset includes 63 ArXiv papers, each providing a single query and an extracted expert-written exemplar for our evaluation.
+We make our scripts available to allow others to configure different datasets, and we plan to release monthly datasets of recent queries.
 Our experiments leverage the abstract of each paper as the paper's description $d$, provided to each baseline system as context within the query.
 We analyze the human-written exemplars from our dataset, and we find that, on average, each related work section contains $23$ unique references, and we find over $63\%$ of all cited references on ArXiv.
+We provide additional experiments in Appendix~\ref{sec:nov2025_results} on a more recent, expanded dataset DeepScholar-Nov-2025, which contains 200 queries from over 75 distinct arXiv subject areas, spanning Computer Science, Physics, Quantitative Biology, Economics, and Quantitative Finance.
+Our results on this dataset confirm the generalization of our benchmark and main experimental conclusions.